 The unit is controlled by the Fleck 5600SXT digital control, allowing you to quickly set up the system and start softening your water.

-Read more about this Fleck Iron Pro 2 Combination Water Softener here.
+Read the full review (including the pros and cons) of the Fleck Iron Pro 2 Combination Water Softener here.

 4. Aquasana Well Water Whole House Filter with Salt-Free Softener